RJMorriss/1310-Program1/README.md

         - Sets the operation status of a row at a given index to the given value
     - int getCurrentCapacity()
         - Returns the maximum capacity of the Cart based on row size * number of operational rows
+    - void printCart()
+        - Prints a formatted description of the member variables of the Cart object to the console